spacetelescope/drizzlepac/doc/source/astrometry.rst

   * **`<REL|IMG>`**

-    - The term `REL` denotes the fact that all images were aligned relative (REL) to each and then aligned to an astrometric catalog.
-This attempts to maintain the original relative alignment between the imaeges in a given visit.
+    - The term `REL` denotes the fact that all images were aligned relative (REL) to each other and then aligned to an astrometric catalog.
+This attempts to maintain the original relative alignment between the images in a given visit.
     - The term `IMG` denotes the fact the the images were fit individually to the astrometric catalog.
 These solutions are applied only when relative alignment does not yield a viable fit to the astrometric catalog.

   * **<Astrometric Catalog>**